hortonworks/cloudbreak/README.md

 ### Running Periscope from the Command Line
 To run Periscope from the command line, run the following Gradle command:
+* Note: If cloudbreak is in the CB_LOCAL_DEV_LIST variable, the periscope.cloudbreak.url should be http://localhost:9091
 ````
 ./gradlew :autoscale:bootRun -PjvmArgs="-Dperiscope.db.port.5432.tcp.addr=localhost \
 -Dperiscope.db.port.5432.tcp.port=5432 \